graciaassaka/LearnFlex/README.md

 # LearnFlex

 LearnFlex is a cross-platform application designed to provide an interactive learning experience.
 It leverages artificial intelligence to personalize learning paths and integrates various APIs to enrich content.
-This platform specifically targets Android and Desktop JVM environments.
+This platform specifically targets `Android` and `Desktop JVM`
+(preferably Windows 64-bit) environments.

 ## 1. **Installation Guide**
 1. Clone the Repository